 Documentation is an important part of the investigation process.
 “It is important to document dates and timelines so that you can assess the grievant’s and other witnesses’ credibility and determine whether the conduct complained of can be corroborated,” says Rubin.
 “In addition, dates and timelines will allow you to show that you investigated promptly and took prompt remedial action, if warranted.”

-Most grievance procedures require that a grievance be filed within a certain number of days from the date that the employee or union knew or ought to have known of the underlying event.
+Most grievance procedures require employees to file a grievance within a certain number of days from the date that the employee or union knew or ought to have known of the underlying event.
 And some collective agreements require an employer to take disciplinary action within a fixed number of days of learning of the cause for discipline.
-Because missing either of these time limits can be fatal to the party’s position, it is essential that these dates are noted and are provable.
+For these reasons, missing either of these time limits can be fatal to the party’s position, so it’s essential that these dates are noted and are provable.

-By using grievance tracking software to record and manage grievances, companies can reduce the risk that the process will derail or that important events will fall through the cracks.
-Using a software solution allows employers to set deadlines, reminders and alerts that ensure important dates are flagged.
+By using software to record and manage grievances, companies can reduce the risk that the process will derail or that important events will fall through the cracks.
+A software solution helps employers to set deadlines, reminders and alerts that ensure important dates are flagged.

 “It is important to document dates and timelines so that you can assess the grievant’s and other witnesses’ credibility and determine whether the conduct complained of can be corroborated,” says Rubin.
 “In addition, dates and timelines will allow you to show that you investigated promptly and took prompt remedial action, if warranted.”

 “Most (if not all) collective bargaining agreements have timelines for processing grievances,” says Scott Barer, a California labor and employment attorney.
 “This means that within X days after the alleged violation of the contract, the employee must file the grievance.
 Then, within A days of the grievance filing, the employer must respond.
 And so on and so on.